develprr/metamatic-blog/_posts/2023-05-17-practical-and-event-driven.markdown

 So let me add another principle to the mix.
 To me it comes as a matter of course that the most obvious solution is usually the best solution, and as a bonus it's also usually the simplest solution.
-How about you?

 ## Thinking too big